Wednesday, February 11, 2026

 It's unjust.
 That, that is the rub.
 It's just not fair that after 10, 20, 30 years, you're all of a sudden going to decide in this brutality.
 While you are "putting on your big boy pants" you engage not just in a shock treatment against people - them and us - but also to the economy as well as to the whole concept of this country's rightful sense of justice and dignity.

-Whether Obama's approach was right or wrong, some folks now use him as a justification for what is happening now in our major cities.
-They are woefully missing the point.
-And it's well past style points.
 Trump is throwing the baby out with the bathwater.
 It takes a certain type of arrogance, brazenness, imperviousness to this cruelty and to what these politicians are doing to the concept of truth.
 That's why you get to the point where the folks that for years haven't wanted to deal with the veteran's homelessness, runaway corporations, health care or any of the other social problems get to talk about solutions that are not helpful.
 The most brazen example of the arrogance of power - what was feckless power politik - was when Trump told the GOP to scuttle the solution that Biden and other GOP senators had arrived at but now uses it to justify this jackboot behavior.

 homepage